How to Harness the Obscured Power Of Dim Dreams

 Vivid dreams are easily remembered.

 If you’ve been suddenly having vivid dreams, it might be because you were neglecting the dim ones.
 You’re out of touch with yourself.
-Dim dreams have only one or two data points to them.
+Faded dreams have only one or two data points to them.
 The vivid dreams are a form of information overload.

 You might think you’re dreaming wrong or dream journaling wrong.